 So why is this series of Masses held in the morning and not the evening, as is customary with Masses for a Christmas novena?
 The answer can be traced to the early colonial days, when the people would be exhausted from working in the fields all day for their Spanish taskmasters.
 The priests and friars who tended to their spiritual needed, availed themselves of the people's desire to start the day early, ahead of the tropical heat, and moved the customary Mass and devotion to the early morning, before dawn.

 Traditional parols are made with bamboo sticks and rice paper.
 If you go to the site known as “MyParol.com” you can learn to make one, or even order a kit.
 Better yet, if you can't wait for delivery, simply read the instructions and find what you need at an arts and crafts store.
-You could even get it done this weekend.
+You could have it done next weekend.

 Here at Chez Alexandre, we have a very colorful parol gracing the front door, one that Sal brought back from the Philippines.
 It is obviously of the modern variety, with elaborate flashing lights, and made with wire and a type of seashell known as capiz.
 The rest of the decorations will follow, but we had to start out on the right foot (or, should we say, in the right light?).